-House Price Index MoM in Norway increased to 0.60 percent in August from 0.20 percent in July of 2025.
+House Price Index MoM in Norway increased to 0.60 percent in January from 0 percent in December of 2025.
 House Price Index MoM in Norway is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Norway House Price Index MoM is projected to trend around 0.40 percent in 2026 and 0.30 percent in 2027, according to our econometric models.
+In the long-term, the Norway House Price Index MoM is projected to trend around 0.30 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast